CodingAbdullah/Medium-Article-Scraper/README.md

 - Push the Docker images to AWS ECR
 - Ensure environment variables are configured
 - Create a file for adding Terraform variables
-- Proceed with Terraform deployment by running the aforementioned terraform commands on the `main.tf` file
+- Proceed with Terraform deployment by running the aforementioned Terraform commands on the `main.tf` file

 Ensure that the scripts are executable (use `chmod` to set file permissions) and that you provide the `AWS_ACCESS_ID` and `AWS_SECRET_KEY` like this in the root directory `/`:
 <br />